chingu-voyages/soloproject-tier1-ecalendar/README.md

 *Structure*

-- Page divided into calendar potion and event list portion
+- [ ] Page divided into calendar potion and event list portion

-- Calendar portion to have:
+- [ ] Calendar portion to have:

-  Title and Current year in header
+  - [ ] Title and Current year in header

-  Current month between previous and upcoming month
+  - [ ] Current month between previous and upcoming month

-  Calendar dates of the month with display of previous month’s last dates if first day of current month does not start on a Sunday
+  - [ ] Calendar dates of the month with display of previous month’s last dates if first day of current month does not start on a Sunday

-  Arrows bordering the calendar dates
+  - [ ] Arrows bordering the calendar dates

-- Event potion to have
+- [ ] Event portion to have

-  Current day of the week displayed
+  - [ ]  Current day of the week displayed

-  Current month and date (numerical) displayed
+  - [ ]  Current month and date (numerical) displayed

-  List of Events with corresponding date of month divided by a vertical bar
+  - [ ]  List of Events with corresponding date of month divided by a vertical bar

-  Add event button at bottom
+  - [ ]  Add event button at bottom

   *At least* **3** demo events in the event panel portion of the project

-- A modal form activated via button click that floats above the content
+- [ ] A modal form activated via button click that floats above the content

 *Style*

-- Colors should match the theming outlined in the demo page
+- [ ] Colors should match the theming outlined in the demo page

-  Previous month dates greyed out  `#696868`
+ - [ ] Previous month dates greyed out  `#696868`

-  Current month weekend dates and weekdays separate colors `#7cc0c9` `#839395`
+ - [ ] Current month weekend dates and weekdays separate colors `#7cc0c9` `#839395`

-  Current date highlighted in a circular div `#26B9CC`
+ - [ ] Current date highlighted in a circular div `#26B9CC`

-  Gradient over background image (provided in assets folder)
+ - [ ] Gradient over background image (provided in assets folder)

+ ##### Code for gradient
  ```css
  linear-gradient: linear-gradient(180deg, rgba(209, 226, 188, 0.9) 0%, rgba(255, 255, 255, 0) 100%), rgba(160, 236, 247, 0.5);
  ```

-- Use corresponding fonts per section of the calendar page.
+- [ ] Use corresponding fonts per section of the calendar page.

-- Invisible scroll bar for event section
+- [ ] Invisible scroll bar for event section

-- Utilize the following fonts in the calendar free for use from Google Fonts - *Montserrat, Open Sans* and *Open Sans Condensed*
+- [ ] Utilize the following fonts in the calendar free for use from Google Fonts - *Montserrat, Open Sans* and *Open Sans Condensed*
+      Hints: These fonts are used with multiple font-weights and italics
+- [ ] Event list should have at minimum three demo events hardcoded in with the date on the left of the horizontal bar and the event name on the right

 *Functionality*

-Upon Load:
+*Upon Load:*

-- Calendar will display correct layout of the month with the weeks starting on Sunday
+- [ ] Calendar will display correct layout of the current month with the weeks starting on Sunday **No month scrolling is required**, only load the current month dates via *vanilla Javascript*

-- Will display dates of previous month if the current month does not start on a Sunday
+- [ ] Will display last dates of previous month if the current month does not start on a Sunday

-- A div will highlight the present day of the month as well as the current weekdate of the month (ex:// on Tuesday the 19th, both Tues above the calendar dates and the 19th will have special styling to indicate the present date!)
+- [ ] A div will highlight the present day of the month as well as the current weekdate of the month (ex:// on Tuesday the 19th, both *Tues above the calendar dates and the 19th* will have special styling to indicate the present date!)

-- All other corresponding theming will match the correct dates according to their place in the week
+- [ ] All other corresponding theming will match the correct dates according to their place in the week

-Modal Form:
+*Modal Form:*

-- Be able to close form without submission and have form close on submission of event information
+- [ ] Be able to close form without submission and have form close on submission of event information

-- Have modal displayed as shown in the demo
+- [ ] Have modal displayed as shown in the demo

-- Have at least the event name and dates as required
+- [ ] Have at least the event name and dates as required

-- Is hidden when not in use
+- [ ] Is hidden when not in use

-*Other*
+*Other:*

-- Your repo needs to have a robust README.md
+- [ ] Your repo needs to have a robust README.md

-- Make sure that there are no errors in the developer console before submitting
+- [ ] Make sure that there are no errors in the developer console before submitting

 **Extras (Not Required)**

-- Make your design fully responsive *(small/large/portrait/landscape, etc.)*
+- [ ] Make your design fully responsive *(small/large/portrait/landscape, etc.)*

-- optimized loading of calendar site (hint, consider the background image)
+- [ ] optimized loading of calendar site (hint, consider the background image)

 ## Example